sshalem/SQL/9_Stored_Procedures_and_Functions/README.md

 - link Derek Banas  : https://www.youtube.com/watch?v=85pG_pDkITY&ab_channel=DerekBanas
 - link from postgresql : https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTION-ARGUMENTS
 - In this tutorial I will show how to use [Functions](#-) in postgresql
+- Rules of QUery FUnctions :  https://www.postgresql.org/docs/8.3/xfunc-sql.html
+-

+1. The body of an SQL function must be a list of SQL statements separated by semicolons.
+2. A semicolon after the last statement is optional.
+3. Unless the function is declared to return void, the last statement must be a SELECT.
+4. The syntax of the CREATE FUNCTION command requires the function body to be written as a string constant.
+5. It is usually most convenient to use dollar quoting [`$$`](#-) (see Section 4.1.2.2) for the string constant
+6.

 ### [1_Function](#-)